Chip-L/locallibrary/README.md

 AS A book lover

-I WANT a collection of books
+I WANT a catalog of books

 SO THAT I can keep track of what books I have